deployment-academy/deployment-academy.github.io/content/posts/devsecops/kubernetes-security.md

 ---
 title: "A Kubernetes-centered security approach from the trenches"
-description: "In this post, I want to share the approach I have been using to scope and decide what to do when defending a Kubernetes environment.
-The approach presented defines ten high-level security concerns and is used with other frameworks and benchmarks to contextualize and guide the security efforts."
+description: "In this post, I want to share the approach I have been using to scope and make decisions when defending a Kubernetes environment.
+The approach presented here defines ten high-level security concerns and is used with other frameworks and benchmarks to contextualize and guide the security efforts."
 date: 2022-06-11T13:16:56-04:00
 lastmod: 2022-06-11T13:16:56-04:00
 draft: false